abazlinton/polymorphism_lab/polymorphism_lab.md

 - `expiryDate`
 - `securityNumber`
 - `charges`
-- `charge`ing implies updating the list of `charges`
+- Charging implies updating the list of `charges`

 ### CreditCard
 #### Concrete class `extends PaymentCard`
 - `customerRiskMultiplier`
 - `creditLimit`

-- `charge`ing implies reducing the credit limit
+- Charging implies reducing the credit limit
 - Should be able calculate transaction cost of 2% and account for `customerRiskMultiplier`

 ### DebitCard